 The oval-leg design provides a modern aesthetic while the 3-stage dual motors generate under 45dB during operation, making it the quietest standing desk in this comparison.
 The E8 supports up to 352 lb and adjusts from 23.6" to 48.8", suitable for users from 3'2" to 6'5".
 LED control panel with USB port and 4 memory presets.
 Comes with a 15-year frame warranty. [src2, src4]

-→ The Secretlab Magnus Pro's magnetic cable management system and power supply column are best-in-class — a single cable exits to the floor, with all power and data cables concealed in the integrated tray.
-No other desk in this comparison matches its cable routing. [src1, src7]
+→ The Secretlab Magnus Pro's magnetic cable management system and integrated power supply column are best-in-class — a single cable exits to the floor, with all power and data cables concealed in the integrated tray.
+No other desk in this comparison matches its cable routing.
+Corsair's tray-based system is a close second but requires more manual cable dressing. [src1, src6]

-→ For most gamers with unknown requirements, the Secretlab Magnus Pro (~$799-949) offers the best all-around package: height adjustment, premium cable management, magnetic accessories, and a 5-year warranty.
-If budget is a constraint, the FlexiSpot E8 (~$400-550) provides 80% of the experience at half the price. [src1, src2, src4]
+→ For most gamers with unknown requirements and a $700-1,000 budget, the Secretlab Magnus Pro (~$849-949) offers the best all-around package: height adjustment, premium cable management, magnetic accessories, and a 5-year warranty.
+If budget is constrained to $400-600, the Autonomous SmartDesk 5 or FlexiSpot E8 provide 80% of the experience at half the price. [src1, src2, src4]